-Undergraduate (including School of Music)
+Undergraduate (including School of Music) Exemptions from language proficiency testing:

-- 1. If a student has studied in a school or college/university in a non-English speaking country where the sole language of instruction is English for at least three full years at the time of application; - If a student has studied in a school or college/university located in the U.S. or English-speaking country (Canada, United Kingdom, Ireland, Australia, New Zealand) where the sole language of instruction is English for at least two full years at the time of application.
+If a student has studied in a school or college/university in a non-English speaking country where the sole language of instruction is English for at least three full years at the time of application;

+If a student has studied in a school or college/university located in the U.S. or English-speaking country (Canada, United Kingdom, Ireland, Australia, New Zealand) where the sole language of instruction is English for at least two full years at the time of application.